solo-granule0c/androrus1710/resources/notes.md

 Multi-threading Data Pipeline JavaScript CI/CD Cache Invalidation Database Opportunities don't happen.
 You create them.
 Microservices
 Database Work hard in silence, let your success be your noise.
 Sharding Containerization UX Optimization Performance Stay hungry, stay foolish.
 Success is not in what you have, but who you are.
 GraphQL Difficult roads often lead to beautiful destinations.
 CI/CD Load Testing Lambda Functions
 Innovation distinguishes between a leader and a follower.
 JWT Event-driven Architecture Replica Set Lambda Functions A/B Testing Performance Parallel Processing Monitoring Security Success usually comes to those who are too busy to be looking for it.
 Edge Computing
+Latency Optimization UX Optimization Replica Set JavaScript Act as if what you do makes a difference.
+It does.
+Testing Parallel Processing Database Cloud